sdiehl/typechecker-zoo/docs/src/implementations/coc/calculus-of-constructions.md

 ## Dependent Types: The Foundation

-The key innovation that enables the Calculus of Constructions' expressiveness is the **dependent product type**, or **Π-type**.
+The key innovation that enables the CoC' expressiveness is the **dependent product type**, or **Π-type**.
 This construct generalizes the familiar function arrow to create types whose structure depends on the values they abstract over.

 ### Dependent Products (Π-Types)